CCBR/CARLISLE/docs/user-guide/troubleshooting.md

 ## 1.4 Contact information

-If after troubleshooting, the error cannot be resolved, or if a bug is found, please create an [issue](https://github.com/CCBR/CARLISLE/issues) and send and email to [Samantha Chill](mailto:samantha.sevilla@nih.gov).
+If after troubleshooting, the error cannot be resolved, or if a bug is found, please create an [issue](https://github.com/CCBR/CARLISLE/issues) or send and email to <mailto:CCBR_Pipeliner@mail.nih.gov>